aistats/aistats2022/cfp.md

 Intelligence and Statistics (AISTATS), and welcome paper submissions on artificial intelligence, machine learning, statistics, and related areas.

+The AISTATS 2022 organization team is committed to diversity in all its forms, and encourages submissions from authors of underrepresented groups and geographies in ML/AI.

 ### Key dates

 The dates are as follow: